Mtart9/Portfolio/Multiple_Regression_Computing/README.md

-📈 Multiple Regression Computing – Michael Tartamella
+📊 Multiple Regression Computing in R

-This project explores the construction, evaluation, and interpretation of multiple regression models using R. Through model selection, diagnostic checking, and multicollinearity analysis, the objective is to develop the most effective and statistically sound model to predict a continuous outcome variable.
+This project applies multiple linear regression techniques to investigate the relationships between a continuous response variable and several predictors.
+It involves model selection, diagnostic checking, multicollinearity analysis, and interpretation of results using R.
-🧠 Project Summary
+📈 Project Overview

-This analysis investigates how multiple predictors influence a response variable.
-The project follows a structured regression workflow that includes:

-    Fitting initial full and reduced models
+-Goal: Build, evaluate, and interpret a multiple regression model
+-Method: Linear regression with backward/forward selection and diagnostics -Tools Used: R, RMarkdown
+-Data: Provided as part of an academic project

+🛠️ Features

+-Full regression modeling workflow in R
-    Performing variable selection using AIC and BIC
+-Variable selection using AIC and BIC criteria -Multicollinearity analysis using VIF (Variance Inflation Factor) -Diagnostic plots including:

-    Conducting multicollinearity checks using VIF

-    Evaluating model assumptions with residual and leverage plots
+    -Residual vs. Fitted
+    -Q-Q plots

-    Comparing nested models via ANOVA
+-Nested model comparison via ANOVA

-🔍 Techniques Used

-    Multiple Linear Regression

-    Backward and Forward Selection (AIC/BIC)

-    Model Diagnostics (Residual plots, leverage, Cook’s distance)

-    Multicollinearity Analysis (VIF)

-    Nested Model Comparison (ANOVA)

-📦 Technologies

-    Language: R

-    Libraries: car, MASS, ggplot2, dplyr, GGally, leaps

-📌 Key Insights
+📈 Model Insights

-    Identified statistically significant predictors using model selection criteria.

-    Detected and addressed multicollinearity through VIF analysis.

-    Final model provided interpretable coefficients and satisfied key model assumptions.

-    Diagnostic plots supported the robustness of the selected model.

-🗃️ Files Included
+-Identified and removed redundant predictors
+-Final model met all regression assumptions -Demonstrated the importance of checking for leverage and influence points -Clear interpretation of coefficient significance and direction

+📂 File Structure

+├── Multiple_Regression_Computing.pdf    # Analysis exported as PDF
+├── Multiple_Regression_Computing.Rmd    # Main R Markdown analysis file
+├── data.csv                             # Data analyzed
+├── README.md                            # Project documentation

+📘 What You’ll Learn

+-Best practices for multiple regression modeling in R -How to use model selection criteria (AIC/BIC) -Techniques to assess multicollinearity
+-Visual and statistical model diagnostics
-    Michael_Tartamella_Project.Rmd: The full reproducible analysis in R Markdown format.
+-Structuring a clean and reproducible R Markdown report

-    README.md: This file.

-    If your project uses a dataset, you may want to add a note about its source and structure.
+📬 Contact

+Michael Tartamella
+📧 mtartamella117@gmail.com
+🔗 LinkedIn